Facebook wants to take your personal messages and use them as a way to target you with more advertising. Let’s try to stop them.

 Cryptocat is an app designed to make private chat fun and accessible, which explains the jovial name and feline connection.
 The latest version of Cryptocat’s web apps is able to login, retrieve your Facebook contacts list, display it in a buddy list and initiate standard (unencrypted) chats with your contacts.

 If both you and the person you are talking to are running an Off The Record (OTR) compliant chat client/Cryptocat then your chat will be encrypted.
-Cryptocat is currently available as a web app for Chrome, Firefox, Safari and Opera with OS X and iOS (both free) versions also available.
+Cryptocat is currently available as a web app for Chrome, Firefox [No longer available], Safari [No longer available] and Opera [No longer available] with OS X and iOS (both free) versions [No longer available] also available.
 The iPhone app doesn’t yet support Facebook (at the time of writing) but the feature is on its way.

 If you want to receive notifications (and why wouldn’t you) the app must be run in background mode to refresh every ten minutes in order to fetch new messages.
 Pictures, group chats and read receipts won’t work either.